 You may have won the battle…

-During his PhD, Dr Marco Gerlinger and colleagues noticed that kidney cancers removed at surgery looked very heterogeneous.
+As a clinician scientist, Dr Marco Gerlinger and colleagues noticed that kidney cancers removed at surgery looked very heterogeneous.
 Each cancer had various colours, textures and patterns within it.
 Up until this point it was generally thought that a patient’s cancer was a single, uniform, entity.

 However, when the researchers used sophisticated molecular techniques to look in more detail they found that actually each patient’s ‘cancer’ was in fact much more than a single entity.
 Imagine peeling back an orange to find each segment was a different colour.

 The implication was huge.
 Any ‘targeted’ treatment or treatments selected for that patient would have to target all of these so called ‘sub-clones’ to successfully eradicate the cancer.
 Winning the battle against one clone may be straight forward, but winning the war would require battles on several fronts.